 - In addition to general education, students who lack business/management skills will be advised to consider enrolling in any of our Business Technology Management courses.

 Steps to Enroll

-- Contact Lisa Sandoval at 206.934.5575 or Lisa.Sandoval@seattlecolleges.edu to more about the program and to discuss your eligibility.
+- Contact us at 206.934.3150 or ITPrograms.Central@seattlecolleges.edu to learn more about the program and to discuss your eligibility.

 - Complete the 5-Step Enrollment Process for Seattle Central College, which includes placement testing, transcript evaluation and identifying funding resources.

-- Complete the Bachelor of Applied Science in IT-Networking application packet (pdf), which includes paying the application fee and attaching a resume, personal statement and letter of recommendation.
+- Complete the Bachelor of Applied Science in IT-Networking application, which includes paying the application fee and attaching a resume, personal statement and letter of recommendation.